 14. Mail generated "more brain responses connected with internal feelings, suggesting greater 'internalization' of the ads" (Source: Using Neuroscience to Understand the Role of Direct Mail)

-15. In a recent neuroscience study by Temple University, postcards outperformed email in five out of nine tests.
-(Source: Enhancing the Value of Mail: The Human Response)
+15. In a recent neuroscience study, U.S. Postal Service® in collaboration with Temple University found that postcards outperformed email in five out of nine tests.
+(Source: Enhancing the Value of Mail: The Human Response, USPS® OIG)

 Like these stats?
 Check out 21 Direct Marketing Statistics You Need to Know.

 18. Across all ages, about four in ten of people (41%) look forward to checking their mail each day.
 (Source: 2015 Gallup Poll)